DavidAGN05/project-repo/README.md

 # Projects

-This includes python projects for Machine Learning
+This includes Python projects for Machine Learning!